 Most recently he performed with The Mariinsky Orchestra in Vladivostok, Russia under the baton of Valery Gergiev.

-He studies with Professor Vanessa Latarche (Chair of International Keyboard Studies and Head of Keyboard, Royal College of Music in London) and travels to Switzerland to work with his mentor, renowned pianist Professor Vovka Ashkenazy and also his father Vladimir Ashkenazy.
+He studies with Professor Vanessa Latarche (Chair of International Keyboard Studies and Head of Keyboard, Royal College of Music in London) and travels to Switzerland to work with his mentor, renowned pianist professor Vovka Ashkenazy and also his father Vladimir Ashkenazy.
 He has taken masterclasses with Dmitri Bashkirov, Lang Lang and Vladimir Ovchinikov among others.
+George also works closely with Alexander Sladkovsky who has taken a personal interest in his development as an artist.

 “George Harliono is very talented, he’s got a phenomenal career ahead of him.”
 Says the acclaimed Russian pianist Denis Matsuev.

-George has been accepted to enter The Royal College of Music for a BMUS Degree on a full four year scholarship commencing September 2017.
-He will be one of the youngest students to be accepted onto this course.
+George began studying at The Royal College of Music for a BMUS Degree on a full four year scholarship in September of last year.
+He is one of the youngest students ever to be accepted onto this course.